rancherfederal/carbide-docs/docs/stigatron-docs/introduction.md

 # Introduction

-This page will walk through Installation and Usage of the STIGATRON component of RGS Carbide.
+This page will walk through Installation and Usage of the STIGATRON component of Rancher Government Carbide.

 ## IOC Expectations
 As our product is still at Initial Operation Capability (IOC), there are some expectations to level-set:

 * Installation and packaging is still in progress and improving.

-If you see issues and areas for improvement, please submit Github issues [here](https://github.com/rancherfederal/ssf-feedback/issues/).
+If you see issues and areas for improvement, please submit Github issues [here](https://github.com/rancherfederal/carbide-charts/issues/).

 ## What is this?
 With our Federal/Government driven Kubernetes Distribution RKE2, we worked dilligently to provide the first Kubernetes distribution outside of the upstream project to obtain full DISA STIG Certification.